Community College Leadership (Ed.D.)

 - Interview: A program committee will participate in an In-Person or Video Conference interview, depending on the applicant’s geographic distance from the university.

-- Official documentation of English Language Proficiency (TOEFL/IELTS) or waiver, if applicable
+- Official documentation of English Language Proficiency (TOEFL/IELTS)

 - An earned baccalaureate and master's degree, or equivalent from a regionally accredited institution of higher education, with a cumulative GPA of 3.25 or above